EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 ![Frame](https://eliaswheatfall.github.io/StirlingEngineOne/assets/Exploded_Views_Page_1.png){: .center-image width="600" }

 {: .subtext}
-Figure (9): Piston Assembly Exploded View
+Figure (9): Piston Exploded View

-The Cylinder Assembly is the shaft that performs work in the system.
-The cylinder is a dampener COTS part from ----.
-It is connected to the Piston Assembly with a tube, allowing for heat to travel in and out of the cylinder.
-The cylinder is connected to the assembly by two waterjet components identical to the parts used into the Piston Assembly.
+The Piston Assembly is the shaft that performs work in the system.
+The cylinder is a dampener COTS part.
+It is connected to the Cylinder Assembly with a tube, allowing heat to travel in and out of the cylinder.
+The Piston is connected to the assembly by two waterjet components identical to the parts used in the Cylinder Assembly.

 ## Driveshaft Assembly
 ![Drive](https://eliaswheatfall.github.io/StirlingEngineOne/assets/flywheel.png){: .center-image width="600" }